 - Having an illness that leaves you unable to work

-Many of these reasons would normally disqualify a person from being approved for a traditional bank loan, but not with a private lender.
+Many reasons normally disqualify a person from being approved for a traditional bank loan, but not with a private lender.

 - Home equity loans